mozilla/application-services/docs/build-and-publish-pipeline.md

 The key points:

+* We use "stable" [Rust](https://www.rust-lang.org/).
+CI is pinned to whatever version is currently used on mozilla-central to help with vendoring into that repository.
+You should check what current values are specified for [CircleCI](../.circleci/config.yml) and for [TaskCluster](../taskcluster/scripts/toolchain/rustup-setup.sh)
 * We use [Cargo](https://github.com/rust-lang/cargo) for building and testing the core Rust code in isolation, [Gradle](https://gradle.org/) with [rust-android-gradle](https://github.com/mozilla/rust-android-gradle) for combining Rust and Kotlin code into Android components and running tests against them,